yitongzhang/yitongzhang/README.md

 I currently work at Coinbase.
 Since I've been here for a while, I have had the priviledge to design a bunch of the consumer app, as well as the design system.

-In my spare time, I like to make things like this Figma plugin called Autoflow, or this marketing page pattern library called Goodweb.design, or this vegetable seasonality website.
-The latter two could really use a bit of maintenance.
-Oh and I also tend to a beautiful vegetable garden.
+In my spare time, I like to work on small projects , make pottery, and tend to my beautiful vegetable garden.

 <!--